Okilele-newbie/shoutbox/README.md

   - IE/Edge : Does not work, I did not investigate
 So, at least for those tests, please use Chrome or Opera (same engine).

-- Shoutbox can read ... and also edit files from other Pods.
+- Users using Shoutbox can read ... and also edit files from other Pods.
   - You added https://okilele-newbie.github.io to trusted apps.
 By default this means other can read your Pod/public and only you can write.
   - If you want to OTHER write on your Pod you must grant "something"* write access to /public/shoutbox folder.
 Take care if you do so, edited posts will appear on behalf on you!